Learning Disability Today

 Invariably the design of residential buildings make a difference to the quality of life of adults with autism, but it cannot be considered in isolation.
 A holistic approach needs be taken that includes the design of people-centred support plans, models for financing accommodation, inclusion in the community, as well as meaningful employment and help in developing friendships, relationships and interests that bring meaning and purpose to everyday life.

-Design themes and recommendations
+Design themes for housing and recommendations

 From an analysis of what had been observed and recorded during the research, key project findings and a set of four design themes were defined.